Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 Your discipline and attention to detail allow you to excel in social situations.

-**Well Mannered**{ .inl } When you make a Charisma (Persuasion) check, it gains bonus equals to your Wisdom modifier.
+**Well Mannered**{.inl} When you make a Charisma (Persuasion) check, it gains bonus equals to your Wisdom modifier.

-**Self Control**{ .inl } You have proficiency in Wisdom saving throws.
+**Self Control**{.inl} You have proficiency in Wisdom saving throws.
 If you already have this proficiency, you instead have proficiency in Intelligence or Charisma saving throws (your choice).

 ### Level 10: Tactical Strike